 Despite the disappointment, the pair have encouraged locals to visit one last time before the café closes, promising the same great coffee and delicious treats until the end of the month.

-Meanwhile, the café’s owner Brett Murphy has listed the business for sale, describing it as a “fantastic opportunity” for a new owner-operator.
+Meanwhile, the owner of the business, Brett Murphy, has listed it for sale, describing it as a “fantastic opportunity” for a new owner-operator.

 “The café is popular with locals and trade is fantastic, particularly during summer,” Mr Murphy said.